 [Section 26A inserted by No. 44 of 1999 s.
 12; amended by No. 57 of 2004 s.
 16.]

 26B.
-Method of contracting to provide services for people with disabilities
+Method of contracting to provide services for people with disability

 (1) If the Commission wishes to contract with a service provider to provide disability services on behalf of the Commission, the Commission is to apply to the Minister for approval of the means of procuring the services.